Reception - Czechia

 Location of the centres within the country Kostelec nad Orlicí (Hradec Králové Region) Havířov (Moravian-Silesian Region) Zastávka (South Moravian Region) Bělá pod Bezdězem (Central Bohemian Region)

-There are no special reception centres for unaccompanied minors.
-Nonetheless, there are asylum facilities which are child friendly and can provide support to unaccompanied minors.
-These facilities are outside the scope of Ministry of Interior and are operated by Ministry of Education, Youth and Sports.
-Regarding single women and mothers, they are accommodated in protected zones.
+There are no special reception centres for unaccompanied minors but there are facilities which are child-friendly and can provide support to unaccompanied minors.
+These facilities are outside the scope of Ministry of the Interior and are operated by the Ministry of Education, Youth and Sports.
+Single women and mothers are accommodated in protected zones.

 Material reception conditions are defined in Section 42 of the Asylum Act.
 They include accommodation, meals, basic hygiene items and pocket money.

-Type and purpose Accommodation, food, basic hygiene items, and pocket money.
-In addition, the Ministry of the Interior shall arrange psychological, health, social, and other essential services and items based on the individual needs of the applicant.
+Type and purpose Accommodation, food, basic hygiene items and pocket money.
+In addition, the Ministry of the Interior arranges psychological, health, social and other essential services and items based on the individual needs of the applicant.
 Reception conditions are provided in kind in almost all cases.

 Duration and recurrence The provision of reception conditions begins upon the submission of an application for international protection and from the moment of arrival at the reception centre for all applicants, unless they have sufficient means to sustain themselves.
 Meals are provided three times a day (five times for children).
 In two reception centres, financial assistance is provided instead of meals.